|

 Post-Graduate Training

-Role of PGE2 on CRC development – genetic deletion of PGE2 synthase (mPGES-1) significantly suppress CRC in multiple mouse models, suggesting an alternative strategy to reduce PGE2 levels .
-We are currently examining the potential mechanisms of tumor suppression using multiple mPGES-1 knockout mouse models.
-Some of the focus on this project are;
+Role of PGE2 on CRC development: Genetic deletion of PGE2 synthase (Ptges) significantly suppress CRC in multiple mouse models, suggesting an alternative strategy to reduce PGE2 levels.
+We are currently examining the potential mechanisms of tumor suppression using multiple mouse models.

-Differential susceptibility to colonic ulceration in mPGES-1 deficient mice – mPGES-1 KO mice develop colonic ulceration only in a specific strain.
+Differential susceptibility to colonic ulceration in Ptges deficient mice: Ptges KO mice develop colonic ulceration in a strain-specific manner.
 We are examining the mechanisms of induction/protection of ulcer development, which may represent different susceptibility to NSAIDs in human population.

 Journal Articles